iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/authentication.md

   - https://github.com/decentralized-identity/didcomm-messaging/issues/219

 - Man-in-the-middle attacks?
+   - not a problem with DIDComm in itself but rather establishing trust that a DID is bound to a physical identity.
    - note possible attack vectors for the requester and responder, including intercepting or modifying the invitation in the connection protocol.
    - use [Well Known DID Configuration](https://identity.foundation/.well-known/resources/did-configuration/) or DNS verification to mitigate?
    - https://lilithwittmann.medium.com/mit-der-id-wallet-kannst-du-alles-und-jeder-sein-au%C3%9Fer-du-musst-dich-ausweisen-829293739fa0